stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/06-cluster-management/01.9-monitoring/20-deploy-agent.md

 ---
 title: 'Enable Monitoring on Host Cluster'
 metaTitle: 'Enable Monitoring on Host Cluster'
-metaDescription: 'Learn how to configure your host cluster to forward metrics to a Prometheus server.'
+description: 'Learn how to configure your host cluster to forward metrics to a Prometheus server.'
 hiddenFromNav: false
 ---